 Michael Buxton has contributed extensively to government policy and maintains strong industry and professional connections.
 He is former chairperson Premier’s Green Wedge Working Party which advised the Victorian government on the introduction of a legislated urban growth boundary and revised green wedge zones for Melbourne’s green belt; former member of the Melbourne 2030 Implementation Reference Group; and has been a member of many government committees.

 - Planning reform, land release and the supply of housing - AHURI Project 30590.
-Funded by: AHURI National Housing Research Program - Research Projects pre-2014 from (2009 to 2010)
+Funded by: AHURI National Housing Research Program Grants pre-2014 from (2009 to 2010)

 - Victorian Our Water Our Future Postgraduate Scholarships: Enhancing social learning for sustainability in water management and conservation in Victoria.
 Funded by: Victorian Our Water Our Future Postgraduate Scholarships from (2006 to 2009)

 - Change and Continuity in Peri Urban Australia: Scenarios and Strategies for Sustainability.
-Funded by: Land & Water Resources Research & Development Corp (now known as Land and Water Australia) from (2004 to 2008)
+Funded by: Land and Water Resources Research and Development Corporation Grant Pre-2014 from (2004 to 2008)